mox-1/react-click-handler/README.md

 </ReactClickHandler>
 ```

-Clicking on the first div will set its corresponding focus state variable to **true** and ensure that the second div's focus state variable is false.
+Clicking on the first div will set its corresponding focus state variable to **true** and ensure that the second div's focus state variable is **false**.

 #### PageClickSelectors